Home insurance for landlords

 What does landlord insurance cover?

-- Buildings Cover: provides you with compensation for the repair of the building and permanent fixtures of the home (such as bathroom and kitchen fittings) if they are damaged or lost in a fire, flood, storm, other natural disaster, collision or as a consequence of a leak or crime, or another insured event.
+- Buildings insurance: provides you with compensation for the repair of the building and permanent fixtures of the home (such as bathroom and kitchen fittings) if they are damaged or lost in a fire, flood, storm, other natural disaster, collision or as a consequence of a leak or crime, or another insured event.

-- Contents Cover: gives you compensation for the repair or replacement of furnishings and appliances you have provided with the rental property.
+- Contents insurance: gives you compensation for the repair or replacement of furnishings and appliances you have provided with the rental property.
 Even if you’re renting out the property unfurnished, you’ll want contents cover for the appliances you are legally required to provide - these won’t be covered by a buildings insurance policy.
 Note that landlord content insurance policies don’t apply to the possessions that your tenants store in the property.
 They’ll need to take out their own insurance policy, sometimes called tenants insurance.

-What additional cover can you get?
+What additional cover can you get on a landlord insurance policy?

 You can also obtain additional cover to protect you against the specific risks, liabilities, and legal obligations of being a landlord.
 These include: